 When making a payment by bank transfer or credit card, please choose the ‘Tuition fees’ option and enter the relevant amount.
 This applies to deposits and balance payments.

-To apply for this course you must be an international student and hold an unconditional offer for an undergraduate course at the University of St Andrews beginning in September 2020.
+To apply for this course, you must be an international student and hold an unconditional offer for an undergraduate course at the University of St Andrews beginning in September 2021.

 How to apply

-To apply, you must complete the online application form.
+To apply, you must complete an online application form.